What is a Tummy Tuck?

 How is an Abdominoplasty Performed?

-Santa Rosa plastic surgeon Kristen Yee, MD typically does abdominoplasties under general anesthesia.
+Dublin plastic surgeon Kristen Yee, MD, FACS typically does abdominoplasties under general anesthesia.
 Depending on your abdominal contour, you might have a limited incision, or you might have a longer incision extending to the hips; usually the scars are easily concealed under swimsuits or underwear.

 The abdominal skin and soft tissue are separated from the underlying muscle, and then the muscles are tightened, like an internal corset.
 Often there is a separate incision to relocate the umbilicus (belly button) or sometimes a vertical incision is added to remove excess skin when indicated.